clj-pdf/clj-pdf/README.md

 #### Paragraph

-A paragraph consists of the keyword :paragraph followed by the content which can consists of either a string or a phrase
+A paragraph consists of the keyword :paragraph followed by the metadata (can be empty) and the content which can consists of either a string or a phrase.

+The metadata consists of the following fields

+* :indent number
+* :keep-together boolean

+    [:paragraph {} "a fine paragraph"]

-    [:paragraph "a fine paragraph"]
+    [:paragraph {:keep-together true :indent 20} "a fine paragraph"]

-    [:paragraph [:phrase {:style :bold :size 18 :family :halvetica :color [0 255 221]} "Hello Clojure!"]]
+    [:paragraph {:indent 50} [:phrase {:style :bold :size 18 :family :halvetica :color [0 255 221]} "Hello Clojure!"]]

 #### Chapter